These mushrooms are characterized by a grey, brownish colour and a meaty texture…

 As before mentioned pink oysters are low in calories and rich in proteins furthermore, they have been shown to have antitumor and antioxidant propriety and to enhance immunological activity.

-Cooking tips: Thanks to their smoky aroma and distinctive meaty taste (reminiscent of bacon or ham), they are very suitable to replace meat in traditional dishes.
+For cooking, with their smoky aroma and distinctive meaty taste (reminiscent of bacon or ham), we find them suitable to use in traiditonal meat dishes.